pykeen/pykeen/README.md

 ## Citation

-If you have found PyKEEN useful in your work, please consider citing the following article:
+If you have found PyKEEN useful in your work, please consider citing [our article](https://arxiv.org/abs/2007.14175):

 ```bibtex
 @article{ali2020pykeen,